 There are also some stressors that affect your nervous system slowly and over time.
 These stressors leave your system running in the ON position ever so slightly.
 Not so much that massive, physiological consequences occur but enough that your body, over time, will feel the effects of this state.

 For example, studying for exams for lengthy periods of time can be incredibly stressful and can keep you in a state of low level adrenaline that is needed to get the studying done.

 A breakup from a loved one can create a constant state of stress until the initial grieving period has lessened.

-Similarly, an unfavourable circumstance, such as living in a home environment with unsupportive people, which happens for many children as they are growing up, can place constant duress on the nervous system’s stress responses that always leaves the system feeling a bit taxed.
+Similarly, an unfavourable circumstance, such as living in a home environment with unsupportive people, which happens for many children as they are growing up, can place constant duress on the nervous system’s stress responses so the system always feels a bit taxed.

 Air and water are both essential and you can survive with the quality of both being less than optimal for quite some time.
 The same goes for your nervous system.
-Your nervous system can be slightly off and not 100% regulated for awhile before you notice the ill side effects.
+Your nervous system can be slightly off, and not in good regulation for a long time, before you notice the ill effects.

 Your body can handle some water or air pollutants from time to time and, if you have a healthy body system that can detox and excrete the pollutants, you’ll do OK.
 However, if you have a weakened detox system (our kidneys, liver, digestive system etc.), those pollutants might not completely exit from your body.
 If this happens, the air, water and what is inside of it can harm you.

 The same happens with the nervous system.